Actify

 The 2-1-1 Rule

-After studying participation patterns across 47 companies over 12 months (2024), we found that the teams with the highest sustained engagement follow the same cadence: 2 social activities, 1 wellness activity, and 1 competitive activity per month.
-This ratio prevents burnout from any single type while keeping variety high enough that different personality types find something they enjoy.
+Across 47 companies over 12 months (Actify, 2024), teams with the highest sustained engagement follow the same cadence: 2 social, 1 wellness, 1 competitive activity per month.
+This ratio prevents fatigue from any single type while giving different personalities at least one thing they genuinely enjoy.

 Visual representation of The 2-1-1 Rule